• LAUNCH YOUR DREAM

 But here’s the thing.
 Money is a convenience.
 Like all conveniences, it makes life so much easier.
 And, also like all conveniences, making something easier can mean something is lost.

 Before money was invented, people had what they had, and that was all they had.
 If they could kill a musk ox, they had musk ox to eat until the musk ox went south on them and started to make them sick.
-Then they had waste, and unsated hunger.
+Then they had waste and unsated hunger.

 It eventually dawned on a couple of these early people that perhaps they could barter.
 The ones who had the musk ox would trade part of it with the ones who had the nuts and berries.
 Less waste, better nutrition, and a small leap forward in terms of quality of life.

 Bartering led to diverse communities.
-A farmer with 1200 bags of grain could use it to get whatever else his family needed: calico for clothing, horses for transportation and work, tallow for candles and fat for soap, not to mention the lumber for a roof over their heads.
+A farmer with 1200 bags of grain could use it to get whatever else his family needed: calico for clothing, horses for transportation and work, tallow for candles, and fat for soap, not to mention the lumber for a roof over their heads.

 In the way of all things, time passed, life got more complex, and bartering got to be inconvenient – damned inconvenient.
-Really, how long could you drag around a wagonload of grain in search of all the commodities you need before you’d start to seriously ponder if there ought to be a better way?
+Really, how long could you drag around a wagonload of grain in search of all the commodities you need before you’d start to seriously wonder if there ought to be a better way?

 Enter money – an easier way to trade.
 Money started as a way to store and represent value so you didn’t have to haul the goods with you all over creation.
 My sack of grain is worth $20, and I can use the smaller, lighter, more foldable $20 to buy $20 worth of your calico.